markcmurphy/devdocs-portal/Webhooks.md

 ## Webhooks
 Webhooks allow applications to be notified when specific events occur on a BigCommerce store.
-For example when:
+Some examples include
-* an order is created,
+* creation of an order
-* a product's inventory changes, or
+* changes in a product's inventory
-* an item is added to a shopper's cart.
+* addition of an item to a shopper's cart

 ## Callback Payload
 When a webhook is triggered, BigCommerce will `POST` a light payload containing minimum event details to the destination server.

+For more information on specific webhook events and their payloads, see the [Webhook Events](https://developer.bigcommerce.com/api-docs/getting-started/webhooks/webhook-events) page.

 ## Handling Callbacks
 To acknowledge the callback has been received without issue, the destination server must return an `HTTP 200` response -- any response outside the `200` range indicates the callback was not received.
-If this happens, the webhook service will use the [retry mechanism](#callback-retry-mechanism) described below.
+If this happens, the webhook service will use the [callback retry mechanism](#) described below.

 Need to set up a quick webhook destination URL for testing?
-See [Tools for Debugging and Testing Webhooks](#tools-for-debugging-and-testing-webhooks).
+See [Tools for Debugging and Testing Webhooks](#).

 ## Callback Retry Mechanism
 The webhooks service will do its best to deliver events to the destination callback URI.
 It is best practice for the application to respond to the callback before taking any other action that would slow its response.
 If an app server responds to a webhook payload with anything other than a `2xx` response, or times out and indicates the payload has not been received, the following process will determine whether the destination URI gets blacklisted.

 The webhook service may send many payloads to a single URI in quick succession.
 Because of this, we use a sliding scale across a **two minute window** to calculate a callback response success rate for each remote destination.
 When the webhook service receives a `2xx` response, the destination's success count is increased.
 If there's no response or the remote server times out, the destination's failure count is increased.
 Based on these two numbers, the success ratio is calculated.